adietrichs/zksnark-playground/README.md

 # zkSNARK Playground

-Simple implementations of the proof schemes described in [this introductory paper](https://arxiv.org/pdf/1906.07221.pdf) on zkSNARKS.
+Simple implementations of the proof schemes described in [this introductory paper](https://arxiv.org/pdf/1906.07221.pdf) on zkSNARKs.
 Part of the ConsenSys Quilt [zkp study group](https://github.com/chainrg/reading/issues/13).
 Implementations are for educational purposes only.
 Work in progress.